Show All Answers

 Yes.
 You can view the current year of City Council meetings on the City's YouTube page.
 You will also find direct links to the council meetings in the Agendas and Minutes page.

-Through a contract with the City of Cleveland Heights, the Cuyahoga County Board of Health provides health services for Cleveland Heights residents, including well-child clinics at various locations across the county (by appointment only).
+Through a contract with the City of Cleveland Heights, the Cuyahoga County Board of Health provides health services for Cleveland Heights residents.
 Senior citizen blood pressure clinics are free of charge and held at the Senior Activity Center (located in the Community Center at One Monticello Boulevard).
 Call 216-691-7377 for days and times.
 No appointments are necessary.

 For questions and concerns about general food safety and environmental issues (such as black mold spores), log on to Cuyahoga County Board of Health or call them at 216-201-2000.

 The Cuyahoga County Board of Health can provide helpful insight about the West Nile Virus, including information about larviciding, the origins of the disease, and adulticiding.
 Contact their offices at 216-201-2000 for more information.

 The Certificate of Occupancy costs $200 for the first unit you are renting, $50 for the second unit and $25 for each additional rental unit with a maximum fee of $1,225.